Nordick-24/Nordick-24/README.md

 ### I'm a learn to Python programmer.

 I like
-- coding of course :computer
+- coding of course :computer:
-- Coka-cola :bear:
+- Python :python:

 ---